sncey/Pizza-Order/README.md

 # PizzaOrder
-It is a pizza order app.
-You can order pizza by choosing the pizza and sauces you want and entering your information on interface.
+This is a pizza order app that you can order pizza by choosing the pizza and sauces you want and entering your information on interface.

 # Used Technologies
 - Python